NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 Example taken from a Siberian pine tree in Mongolia where the distorted rings are evidence of a drastic cooling in the northern hemisphere (due to a massive volcanic eruption) that froze sap in the cells during the growing season in years 536-537 C.E.

-There are also other types of observations that we do not mention in this lesson which does not claim to include an exhaustive list of everything available, and we will now talt about other tools that climate scientists also use extensively: numerical models.
+There are also other types of observations that we do not mention in this lesson (which does not claim to include an exhaustive list of everything available), and we will now talk about other tools that climate scientists use extensively: numerical models.

 # Models